Jay Feinberg: Dr. Miriam and Sheldon G. Adelson Gift of Life - Be The Match Collection Center

 In 2019, Feinberg led the establishment of the world's first registry-integrated stem cell collection center, based at Gift of Life's headquarters in Boca Raton, Florida.
 There were two reasons for this new facility.
 First, Feinberg wanted to re-engineer the donor experience, providing apheresis services in a non-hospital setting that provided donors with all the amenities of a spa-like experience.
 Second, to expedite the time to transplant for patients, by limiting the collection center solely to peripheral blood stem cell collections for the registry.

+World Marrow Donor Association

+In 2024, Feinberg was elected President of the World Marrow Donor Association.
+He assumed office on January 1, 2025.
+The WMDA strives for a world where access to life-saving cellular therapies for all patients is assured and donors’ rights and safety are protected.